 For this assignment, you will write an analysis of the rhetorical strategies and techniques used by a writer in constructing a short essay.
 The purpose of this assignment is to think and write critically about a text.
 The skills you use in this exercise also apply to the image you analyze for your visual analysis essay and the research you use in your Academic Argument essay.
-In this paper, analyze an essay selected by your instructor from the reader or another essay you select with the approval of your instructor.
+In this paper, analyze an essay selected by your instructor.